carseys/drought-predicting/detailed_docs.md

 (fill in information when more is done)

 #### Preprocessing of Data
-* selecting data for Oregon counties based on 'fips' column.
+* selecting data for Oregon counties based on `fips` column.

 #### Data Visualizations